Skip to main content

 Prove.
 Every decision.

-• Structured JSON events for Splunk, ELK, Datadog, and Sumo Logic
+• Structured JSON events for Splunk, ELK, Datadog, and Sumo Logic.
+Forward it or query directly.

-• Cost tracking in microdollars by model, agent, and department
+• Cost tracking by model, agent, department, and user.

-• Every action linked by trace_id to a real authenticated identity
+• Every action linked by trace_id to a JWT-verified identity.

 Learn more →